 - 1. A transaction to which section 381(a) applies, - 2.
-A mere change in the form of conducting the trade or business so long as the property is retained in the trade or business as qualified leasehold improvement property and the taxpayer retains a substantial interest in the trade or business. - A like-kind exchange, involuntary conversion, or reacquisition of real property to the extent that the basis in the property represents the carryover basis, or - 4.
+A mere change in the form of conducting the trade or business so long as the property is retained in the trade or business as qualified leasehold improvement property and the taxpayer retains a substantial interest in the trade or business, - 3.
+A like-kind exchange, involuntary conversion, or reacquisition of real property to the extent that the basis in the property represents the carryover basis, or - 4.
 Certain nonrecognition transactions to the extent that your basis in the property is determined by reference to the transferor's or distributor's basis in the property.
 Examples include the following. - a.
-A complete liquidation of a subsidiary. - A transfer to a corporation controlled by the transferor. - c.
+A complete liquidation of a subsidiary. - b.
+A transfer to a corporation controlled by the transferor. - c.
 An exchange of property by a corporation solely for stock or securities in another corporation in a reorganization.

 Qualified restaurant property.
-Qualified restaurant property is any section 1250 property that is an improvement to a building, placed in service before January 1, 2009, and meets the following requirements.

-- The improvement is placed in service more than 3 years after the date the building was first placed in service, and - More than 50% of the building's square footage is devoted to preparation of meals and seating for on-premise consumption of prepared meals.
+Qualified restaurant property is any section 1250 property that is a building placed in service after December 31, 2008, and before January 1, 2010.
+Also, more than 50% of the building's square footage must be devoted to preparation of meals and seating for on-premise consumption of prepared meals.